kattlo/kattlo-cli/README.md

 ```

 Notes about `patch`:
-- `partitions` can note be reduced
+- `partitions` can not be reduced
-- at least on of `partitions`, `replicationFactor` or `config` must be present
+- at least one of `partitions`, `replicationFactor` or `config` must be present
-in the migration declare
+in the migration file
-- use the keyword `$default` to patch configs to cluster default value
+- use the keyword `$default` to patch config to cluster default value

 To __remove__ a topic: